shabith/windows-bash-config/README.md

 * Builds paths from executables in `~/repos/*` and `~/repos/*/bin`
 * Adds a `repo` command with tab completion
 * Adds [powergit][] command line aliases and functions
-* Adds solarized color palette (to windows) and variables
+* Adds solarized color palette (yes even to windows) and variables
 * Adds `~/vimfiles` and vim-centric aliases
 * Adds `ssh` tab-completion based on `.ssh/config` and utils
 * Adds aliases, filters, functions for jekyll blogging (`com`, `me`)